github/developer.github.com/content/guides/managing-deploy-keys.md

 * Anyone with access to the server can deploy the repository.
 * Users don't have to change their local SSH settings.
-* Multiple tokens are not needed; one token per server is adequate.
+* Multiple tokens (one for each user) are not needed; one token per server is enough.
-* A compromised token can be revoked at any time, turning it essentially into a one-use password.
+* A token can be revoked at any time, turning it essentially into a one-use password.
 * Generating new tokens can be easily scripted using [the OAuth API](https://developer.github.com/v3/oauth_authorizations/#create-a-new-authorization)

 #### Cons